George Fitzhugh: Socialism

-Slavery in the Abstract
+Slavery in the abstract

 George Fitzhugh was among a cadre of Southern intellectuals who advocated for a universal slavery which included the white race.
 Fitzhugh's contempt for wage labor and laissez-faire capitalism are themes which dominated his Failure of Free Society and Cannibals All!
 In these works, Fitzhugh argued free labor was a crueler system than slavery.
 The results of free labor alienated the working class and therefore, produced movements for socialism, abolitionism, and feminism.
 As a solution, Fitzhugh advocated for extending the paternalistic relationship of the plantation system to encompass lower class whites.
 Fitzhugh postulated slavery as a humane alternative for both black and white laborers that would rectify the evils in laissez-faire capitalism.
 Although the idea of universal slavery was unpopular, Fitzhugh advocated expanding the South's "Peculiar Institution" (of slavery) until 1867 where he conceded wage labor was an adequate replacement for slavery.

 Authoritarianism

 George Fitzhugh held many moderate and mainstream Southern opinions.
 Nonetheless, by the standards of his Antebellum contemporaries, many of Fitzhugh's ideas were radical.
-Fitzhugh attacked the legitimacy of representative institutions for their failure to protect slavery.
+He conceived of violence and war as progressive forces that would heal society from its degeneration.
+Fitzhugh also attacked the legitimacy of representative institutions for their failure to protect slavery.
 Fitzhugh was a prolific reactionary who advocated anything necessary to preserve slavery such as military dictatorship.
-Fitzhugh differed from his peers in promoting absolute power at the expense of the slave master class’ rights.
-While some historians argue that Fitzhugh's radicalism was a natural outgrowth of slavery, other historians point out Thomas Carlyle’s salient impact on Fitzhugh's authoritarian sentiments.
+Fitzhugh differed from his peers in promoting absolute power at the expense of the slave master class' rights.
+While some historians argue that Fitzhugh's radicalism was a natural outgrowth of slavery, other historians point out Thomas Carlyle's salient impact on Fitzhugh's authoritarian sentiments.
 The authoritarian and forward looking qualities of Fitzhugh's rhetoric has been seen by some historians as proto-fascist or a type of fascist intellectualism.